Session memory for AI coding agents

 Your AI should remember things.

-agent-recall gives Claude Code a filing cabinet instead of a goldfish brain.
-Save context, distill it, search it later, and resume without replaying your own work back to the model.
+agent-recall gives your AI coding agent a filing cabinet instead of a goldfish brain.
+Save context, distill it, search it later, and restart without replaying your own work back to the model.

 open source · MIT · Python 3.8+